How to Make Bussin’ Brown Butter

 Browned butter is as self-explanitory as it seems.
 By heating your butter you can reveal hidden flavors to elevate your recipes, leaving your family begging for the secret ingredient

-If you’ve ever wondered if it’s worth the extra effort, try this 15 minute step by step guide out and you’ll see what all the buzz is about .
+If you’ve ever wondered if it’s worth the extra effort, try this 15-minute step-by-step guide out and you’ll see what all the buzz is about .

 We will discuss…